-How can I find boat camping near me?
+How to find boat camping spots near you

-The adventure, which is offered by “off the beaten track” boat camping, may be missing from State boat camping sites but this is offset by the increased safety offered and the easily accessible amenities on-hand.
+The adventure you get from “off the beaten track” boat camping, may be missing from State boat camping sites but this is offset by the increased safety offered and the easily accessible amenities on-hand.